HarshaReddy0001/anomolies-detetcing-EllipticEnvelope-vs-IsolationForest-/README.md

 2. **Time Series Visualization:** Plotting the temperature data over time to observe trends and patterns.
 3. **Feature Engineering:** Creating new features to categorize data by time of day (Day/Night) and day of the week (Weekday/Weekend).
 4. **Anomaly Detection:** Applying two different anomaly detection algorithms:
    - **Elliptic Envelope:** Assuming the normal data follows a Gaussian distribution.
    - **Isolation Forest:** An ensemble method that isolates anomalies based on random partitioning.
-5. **Visualization and Analysis of Anomalies:** Visualizing the detected anomalies for each category and comparing the results from both algorithms.
+5. **Visualization and Analysis of Anomaly:** Visualizing the detected anomalies for each category and comparing the results from both algorithms.
 6. **Counting Anomalies:** Quantifying the number of anomalies detected in each category.

 ## Results
-[Based on the output from your notebook, summarize the key findings here.
-For example:
-- Describe the overall temperature trends observed in the time series plot.
+Based on the analysis of the temperature time series data:

-- Mention how the categorization by time of day and day of the week helped in analyzing anomalies.
+- The time series plot shows the temperature fluctuations over time.
+- Categorizing the data by "Weekday Day", "Weekday Night", "Weekend Day", and "Weekend Night" allowed for analyzing anomaly detection within these specific periods.
-- Compare the number of anomalies detected by Elliptic Envelope and Isolation Forest for each category.
+- The Elliptic Envelope algorithm, assuming a Gaussian distribution, detected the following number of anomalies in each category:
-- Discuss any interesting insights from the visualizations.]
+    - Weekday Night: 132
+    - Weekday Day: 132
+    - Weekend Night: 51
+    - Weekend Day: 51
+- The Isolation Forest algorithm, which is less sensitive to assumptions about data distribution, detected a consistent number of anomalies across all categories (51), which could indicate that it identified anomalies based on a more general pattern across the entire dataset, or that the 5% contamination parameter resulted in a fixed number of anomalies being identified per category due to the way the data was split.
+- The visualizations of anomalies for each category show the distribution of normal and anomalous temperature values.

 ## Conclusion
-[Summarize the main conclusions drawn from the analysis.
-For example:
-- Which algorithm seemed to perform better for this dataset and why?
+Comparing the results of the two anomaly detection algorithms:

+- Elliptic Envelope identified more anomalies in the "Weekday Day" and "Weekday Night" categories compared to "Weekend Day" and "Weekend Night".
+This might suggest that temperature fluctuations are more varied during weekdays.
+- Isolation Forest detected a consistent number of anomalies across all categories (51), which could indicate that it identified anomalies based on a more general pattern across the entire dataset, or that the 5% contamination parameter resulted in a fixed number of anomalies being identified per category due to the way the data was split.
+- From the visual inspection of the histograms, both algorithms seem to perform reasonably well in detecting anomalies.
+However, Isolation Forest might be more robust to the specific distribution of the data within each category.
+- The identified anomalies can serve as potential indicators of device stress or impending failure, which can inform a predictive maintenance strategy.
-- What are the implications of the anomaly detection for predictive maintenance?
+- Future steps could involve investigating the nature of the detected anomalies further, exploring other anomaly detection techniques, or incorporating additional sensor data for a more comprehensive analysis.
-- Suggest potential next steps, such as:
-    - Exploring other anomaly detection algorithms.
-    - Incorporating other relevant features (e.g., humidity, pressure).
-    - Building a predictive model based on the identified anomalies.]

 ## Installation/Usage
 To run this notebook: